architects-land/minecraft-scaleway-frontend/docs/how-it-works.md

 If it is, the server sends the player to the Minecraft server.
 If it isn't, it waits until the Minecraft server is ready.

-If the instance is not running (including if it is `stopped in place`), the server consider that is the first connection.
+If the instance is not running (including if it is `stopped in place`), the server will consider it as the first connection.

 ## When a player disconnect